marielbrown/pcg-demo/README.md

 # pcg-demo
-A demo of different procedural content generation techniques using the Processing library for java
+A demo of different procedural content generation techniques using the Processing library for Java